ingrid-skeide/miamo-website/README.md

 - List of blog posts dynamically built using REST API.
 - Blog specific page for each blog post built using query string parameter.
 Contains more text and an image modal for the feature image.

+## What I learned

+This project really challenged me with the javascript.
+I needed to create a carousel which featured latest posts, in addition to a pop up modal when feature image is clicked.
+I gained a better understanding for javascript and find it easier to write simple functions and have a correct use of methods.
+I still have a lot to learn, the sort function is not working well as it doesn't sort all the posts, but it will be fun to improve the site later.
+I have plans to add a 'One line a day' page, comment field for the blog specific pages, and a filter to start with.
+As the page grows and I learn more, I will add to it.

 ## Built With

 - HTML